Evidlo/sph_raytracer/README.md

 # sph_raytracer

-A 3D/4D volume raytracer in spherical coordinates implemented in PyTorch.
+A 3D/4D volume raytracer in spherical coordinates for arbitrary detector shape implemented in PyTorch.

 Check `examples/` for samples demonstrating forward raytracing and retrieval.